In an experience report on the benefits of object-orientation for OOPSLA ‘92, Ward Cunningham observed:

 Thus launched the twenty-year IT journey of “Technical Debt”; and though compelling with sufficient context… “the word Technical is too broad to be useful”1 as a guide for structural quality and the Debt metaphor too abstract for real-world development guidance.
 Ward has acknowledged that many have “explained the debt metaphor and confused it”2.

-This post seeks to promote applying energy toward Software Flexibility instead of Technical Debt management — beginning with two starting-point metrics:
+This post seeks to promote applying energy toward Software Flexibility instead of Technical Debt management — beginning with an intentionally minimum set of starting-point metrics:

 - Application Architecture – measured by Cyclic Dependency

 - Software Design – measured by Duplicate Code3

-Like any metrics, these two derive from a belief; the fundamental purpose of:
+Like any metrics, the set derives from core principles; that the fundamental purpose of:

 - Object-oriented use-case-agnostic Application Architecture is to structure source code into dependency groupings